Young and Innocent: Main cast

+Production

+The film was the first of two Hitchcock made for producer Ted Black, the other being The Lady Vanishes.
+Leading lady Nova Pilbeam was only 17 at the time of filming.

 Reception

 Variety called the film a "Pleasing, artless vehicle" for Nova Pilbeam, who was "charming" in her role and concluded, "If the pic is not Hitchcock's best effort, it is by no means unworthy of him."
 Frank Nugent of The New York Times called it a "crisply paced, excellently performed film."
 The Monthly Film Bulletin wrote, "Innumerable small touches show Hitchcock's keen and penetrating observation and his knowledge of human nature.
 Comedy, romance, and thrills are skilfully blended."
 Harrison's Reports wrote, "Good melodramatic entertainment.
 Because of the novelty of the story, the interesting plot developments, and the expert direction by Alfred Hitchcock, one's attention is held from the beginning to the end."

-John Mosher of The New Yorker wrote that it was "rather exasperating and disappointing to me.
+John Mosher of The New Yorker, however, wrote that it was "rather exasperating and disappointing to me.
 It begins with a smart murder, but wanders off through the English rural landscape in a fashion so lacking in that sound common sense we like in our mysteries, or like to feel is there anyhow, that one's interest fades away."

 Aggregator Rotten Tomatoes reports 100% approval of Young and Innocent, with an average rating of 7.6/10.